 Not only will you be wasting less food and water, but your waistline will thank you!

-Even though your vacation has ended, there are still ways you can make your trip even more sustainable.
+Even though your vacation has ended, there are still ways you can be a responsible tourist from home.

 Did you see animals being treated poorly at a so-called “sanctuary”?